 Then something happened that would be incredible today.
 Upon the recommendation of General Cox, the Secretary of War, Edwin M. Stanton, without a court-martial or specification of charges, ostensibly on the orders of President Lincoln, dismissed Rathbone and Trimble from the service of the United States for cowardly conduct.
 The date of dismissal was January 6, 1863.

 Part II: The Destruction of Burning Springs

 The dismissal of these officers, however, did not end the story of Burning Springs.
-Throughout the first two years of the war, the oilfield continued to bring in gushers and dry holes and to make millionaires and bankrupts, according to the whims of fortune.
-The demand for oil was insatiable.
+Throughout the first two years of the war, the oilfield continued to bring in gushers and dry holes and to make millionaires and bankrupts according to the whims of fortune.
+The oil demand was insatiable.
 The Federal Government, in 1863, issued kerosene lanterns to its soldiers in the field.
-Nevertheless, it seems to have taken the Confederate leaders more than two years to recognize a fact that should have been obvious at the beginning—that a producing oilfield, with a normal inventory of one-and-one-half-million dollars a day, in Union hands, in its own backyard, was a strategic military objective.
+Nevertheless, it seems to have taken the Confederate leaders more than two years to recognize a fact that should have been obvious at the beginning—that a producing oilfield, with an average inventory of one-and-one-half-million dollars a day, in Union hands, in its own backyard, was a strategic military objective.